ranganathanlab/pySCA/README.md

 > please see the file LICENSE for details.

-The current version of the Statistical Coupling Analysis (SCA) analysis is implemented in python.
+The current version of the Statistical Coupling Analysis (SCA) analysis is implemented in Python.
 This directory contains the necessary code for running the SCA calculations, as well examples/tutorials for the dihydrofolate reductase (DHFR) enzyme family, the S1A serine proteases, the small G-protein family and the Beta-lactamase enzyme family.
 The tutorials are distributed as